gsl12/Tiny-M/usermods/190mm_prusa_mini_mod/README.md

 - Mic6 bed should be 190x190x6mm.
 Template for drilling are in the STLs subdir here.
 - Bed heater should be 150x150mm.
 [Keenovo or AliExpress](https://www.aliexpress.com/item/4000271859036.html?spm=a2g0s.9042311.0.0.27424c4dSLLDSs)
 - Three parts need to be 40mm wider.
 The front nosepiece and the upper and lower Z supports.
 They are in the STLs subdir here
 - Skirts are changed.
-STLs are TBD.
+STLs and CAD by @AgentL3r are here

 ![190^3 Z Assembly](https://github.com/gsl12/Tiny-M/blob/master/usermods/190mm_prusa_mini_mod/images/z.png)